thekondrashov/stuff/README.md

 * [Bootsnipp.com](http://bootsnipp.com) - Bootsnipp is an element gallery for web designers and web developers, anybody who is using Bootstrap will find this website essential in their craft.
 * [Amazing Bootstrap snippets in one place | snipplicious](http://snipplicious.com) - Snipplicious is a gallery of FREE Twitter Bootstrap snippets for web designers and web developers.
 Snippets can be easily copied and pasted and will work just out of the box!
 * [Snippets | Design Bootstrap](http://www.designbootstrap.com/category/bootstrap-snippets/)
+* [Bootstrap Templates | PrepBootstrap](https://prepbootstrap.com/bootstrap-template) - Free bootstrap templates and other widgets with complete code examples ready for download and setup.
+Updated to the latest Bootstrap 3 version.

 ### Bootstrap themes & templates